Hymers College

-Hymers College is a co-educational independent day school in Kingston upon Hull, located on the site of the old Botanical Gardens.
+Hymers College is a co-educational private day school in Kingston upon Hull, located on the site of the old Botanical Gardens.
 It is one of the leading schools in the East Riding of Yorkshire and a member of the Headmasters' and Headmistresses' Conference.

 The school was founded following the death in 1887 of the Revd Dr John Hymers, Rector of Brandesburton, who left a substantial sum in his will for the founding of a school "for the training of intelligence in whatever social rank of life it may be found among the vast and varied population of the town and port of Hull".
 Construction of the buildings was completed in 1893, and the first pupils arrived in September of that year.
 The school, initially open only to boys, expanded to include girls incrementally from the 1970s, becoming fully co-educational in 1989.

-Presently, Hymers educates about 950 pupils aged 8–18 across the Junior and Senior Schools, with about 100 members of the teaching staff.
-The two major intakes of pupils are at age 8, into Year 4, and age 11, into Year 7.
-Additionally, some pupils enter at 14, into Year 10, and some at 16, into the Sixth Form.
-Admissions to the school are based on an examination and interview, or a system of academic tracking from ages 5–8 in its associated preparatory school: Hessle Mount in the East Riding of Yorkshire.
+Presently, Hymers educates around 1000 pupils aged 3–18 across the Pre-School, Junior and Senior Schools, with about 100 members of the teaching staff.
+The main intakes of pupils are at age 3, into Pre-School, age 4, into Reception, age 7, into Year 3, age 11, into Year 7 and age 16, into Sixth Form.
+Capacity allowing, the school does accept pupils into other year groups also.

-Old Hymerians include several prominent sportspeople, diplomats, and academics, including the physicist Dr Edward Milne MBE FRS, who worked on the problem of the expanding universe, alongside Albert Einstein.
+Old Hymerians include several prominent sportspeople, diplomats, academics and politicians, including the physicist Dr Edward Milne MBE FRS, who worked on the problem of the expanding universe, alongside Albert Einstein.